Why Xero is Not Not For Groups: The CFO Playbook

 Or Natalie Brown, Group CFO at Z Software, who says you should...
 “Ditch the switch”

-"We have 10 companies on Xero.
-Managing intercompany loans was super annoying and time consuming, until we found Mayday which has been a lifesaver".
+“We have 10 companies on Xero.
+Intercompany loans were a nightmare until Mayday, which has been a lifesaver.”

-There are countless stories of finance leaders partnering with best-of-breed apps in the Xero ecosystem who are finding scaling with Xero is not only more cost effective, but also better for efficiency and ease.
+There are countless stories of finance leaders partnering with best‑of‑breed apps in the Xero ecosystem who find scaling with Xero is more cost‑effective and efficient.

 #2 Groups are moving back from ERPs to Xero

-The switch to an ERP can be so complex, costly and burdensome, that even after taking the leap, some finance teams are moving back to Xero as their preferred solution.
+ERP migrations can be so complex and costly that some teams move back to Xero as their preferred solution.

 Cathy Collins, Finance Director at Pure Escapes, is a great example.